isomerpages/moe-aes/_useful-resources/Direct School Admission (DSA).md

 girls also need the courage to stand their ground, the determination to train for hours in the sweltering heat, and the heart to work closely with each of their teammates.</p>
+<p>With competitions, the AES Rangers were able to take to the field and
-<p>After months of grueling training each year, the girls test their mettle
-on the pitch, and have never been found wanting.
-With the grit and tenacity they showed in their games, the AES Rangers are always able to come back to school with their heads held high.</p>
+play against rivals from other schools.
+After months of grueling training, the girls were able to test their mettle on the pitch, and were not found wanting.
+With the grit and tenacity they showed in each of their games, the AES Rangers were able to come back to school with their heads held high.</p>
-<p>Join the AES Softball Rangers to be part of a team with more than 30 years
-of heritage, to develop fortitude and resilience through the sweat you put into practice on the field, and to learn mastery both of yourself and the sport.</p>
 <blockquote>
 <p><strong><a href="https://www.assumptionenglish.moe.edu.sg/learning/english-language-and-literature/applied-learning-programme/" rel="noopener noreferrer nofollow" target="_blank">Public Speaking &amp; Debates</a></strong>
 </p>